 It is the most commonly used vegetable oil and can be found in half of the packaged goods in the supermarket.
-It’s affordable and shelf stable, but the problem is that most palm oil is produced on plantations in an unsustainable and destructive manner, inflicting serious damage to our climate, the local ecosystem, and indigenous communities.
+It’s cheap and shelf stable, but the problem is that most palm oil is produced on plantations in an unsustainable and destructive manner, inflicting serious damage to our climate, the local ecosystem, and indigenous communities.

-Many plantations that produce “sustainable palm oil” have enabled deforestation and climate change, making certifications virtually meaningless.
-In our books, truly sustainable palm oil needs to be produced without contributing to deforestation, species extinction, high greenhouse gas emissions, and human rights violations.
-So far, the palm oil industry is failing our world, so we are taking the moral high ground and avoiding palm oil all together.
+Plantations that produce “sustainable palm oil” have enabled deforestation and climate change, making certifications virtually meaningless.
+The palm oil industry is failing our world, so we are taking the moral high ground and avoiding palm oil all together.

-In 2004, the Roundtable on Sustainable Palm Oil (RSPO) was formed to promote the growth of environmentally friendly palm oil.
+The Roundtable on Sustainable Palm Oil (RSPO) was formed in 2004 to promote the growth of sustainable palm oil.

-But did you know that many plantations that are certified as sustainable per the RSPO are actually behind deforestation?
+Did you know that palm oil plantations that are certified as sustainable per the RSPO are actually behind deforestation?

-The RSPO doesn’t outwardly tell you that all deforestation prior to November 2005 doesn't count against being sustainable.
+The RSPO doesn’t tell you that all deforestation prior to November 2005 doesn't count against being sustainable.
+What gives?

 Click the links below to see for yourself:

 CNN: Borneo is Burning